Running a restaurant these days can feel much different than it did ten or even five years ago.

 Kitchen Display System

-A kitchen display system is the system your restaurant uses to communicate menu orders from the customers to the kitchen staff.
+A kitchen display system is a system your restaurant uses to communicate menu orders from the customers to the kitchen staff.

 Kitchen staff used to have to deal with paper tickets that were printed out of the machine or even handwritten.
 More recently, the KDS of choice has been a mounted digital screen.
 However, modern kitchen display systems do more than just list the orders.